2019 Egg Rolls, Egg Creams & Empanadas Festival

 2019 Festival: The World of Music

-For this year’s iteration of Egg Rolls, Egg Creams, and Empanadas, we decided to delve deeply into music as a process.
+For this year’s iteration of Egg Rolls, Egg Creams, and Empanadas, we are delving deeply into music as a process.
 How is music made?
 How is it performed?
 What is the material culture of making music?
-Through community partners, we’ve brought together a great roster of artists that speak to the various facets of creating, presenting, and enjoying folk music.
+Through community partners, we’ve brought together a great roster of artists who speak to the various facets of creating, presenting, and enjoying folk music.
 Skilled instrument-makers will demonstrate how to build a bomba drum and panderetas.
 Chinese folk musicians will lead hands-on lessons in playing traditional Chinese instruments.
 We’ll learn Yiddish songs and dances, move to the rhythms of Plena and Bomba music, and apply face paint for a Chinese opera performance.
 Please join us as we explore the world of music!